What is the Delta unaccompanied minor policy?

 - Unaccompanied Minors can travel on both domestic and international flights.

-- The service fee for Unaccompanied Minors is USD 150 per-way fee and covers up to 4 children travelling together.
+- The Delta Unaccompanied Minor fee is USD 150 per-way fee and covers up to 4 children travelling together.
 This is in addition to the adult ticketed fare applicable to each Unaccompanied Minor.

 - Unaccompanied Minors will not be accepted on:

 - The last connecting flight of the day.